zyf0717/zyf0717.github.io/_posts/2020-05-06-learning-from-codewars.markdown

 >>> False
 ```

-Solving katas using mathematically sometimes require the use of irrational numbers, and these have to be handle appropriately and as required.
+Solving katas mathematically sometimes require the use of irrational numbers, and these have to be handle appropriately and as required.

 ## 4. Back to basics